 Note: When you select Export to CSV file, there is another option called Export Selected items.
 This option exports the selected devices from the collection.
 You have to select the devices first and then use this option.

-When you select Export all items, you will be prompted to save this data to an Excel file (CSV file).
+When you select Export all items to a CSV file, you will be prompted to save this data to an Excel file (CSV file).
 Specify the file name and save it to a known location on your hard drive.

 Interesting Read: Find SCCM Package Size from DP Console and SQL Query